 You can also choose how many hours to show at a time, from six through 24.

 You might have noticed that your preferences pane shows the words “default calendar” twice.
-At first glance, this seems redundant, but “calendar” means two things in the world of online schedule planning.
+At first glance, this seems redundant, but “calendar” means two things in the world of online meeting platforms and schedule planning.

 Within each of those calendar apps, you have individual calendars.
 You can think of these as schedules.
 For example, you may choose to have a work calendar in your Apple Calendar app separate from your family calendar, fitness calendar, church calendar and so on.

 Yes, it’s confusing to use the same terms for the app and the individual schedule category, but such is life with modern technology.
-And it does help to have multiple calendars, especially if you want to share a certain type of event with particular people.
+And it does help to have multiple calendars, especially if you want to share your calendar via iPhone for a certain type of event with particular people.
 You’ll learn how to create multiple calendars in the next section of this guide.